 Thanksgiving Travel Survey 2022 — 43%+ to Travel; 66%+ Say Inflation is Affecting Plans; 29% to Spend $501+ on Travel; Cranberry Sauce Most Hated Food

-Update: See our 2023 Holiday Travel Survey for updated Thanksgiving data.
+Update: See our 2024 Thanksgiving Travel Survey and our 2023 Holiday Travel Survey for updated Thanksgiving data.

 It is now November, and holiday travel will begin in a few weeks.
 Many Americans will hit the road or hop on a plane over the next two months to see loved ones and friends.
 And, we hope those flying read our Best and Worst Days to Fly for the Holidays guide before booking.
 Regardless, we are still interested in their general travel plans for Thanksgiving.